pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1755 Matrix Algorithms

+Today I am solving matrix algorithm problems, solving a LeetCode problem yesterday I discovery that I have a lack of knowledge about matrix DSA and algorithms.
+I am studying about the Matrix DSA on GeekForGeeks [here]("https://www.geeksforgeeks.org/matrix/?ref=lbp"), this resource is very good to learn about DSA and have a lot of problems to solve practice.

 ### Day 1753-54 Completing the A Common Sense Guide to Data Structures and Algorithms Book

 During the weekend I completed the book A Common Sense guide to DSA and algorithms, I am writing my book review in a Medium blog post.
 I am very happy to complete the book, I learned a lof things about DSA and algorithms and well I feel my Software Engineer skills are improving.
 The next step is continue studying these topics practicing with algorithms problems in LeetCode and GeekForGeeks.

 ### Day 1752 Counting Sort